Al-Muqtafi: Reign

+Religious policy

+Al-Muqtafi maintain good relations with Muslim scholars.
+He even appointed a jurist and Hadith scholar as his vizer.

+Also Ibn al-Jawzi began his career proper during the reign of al-Muqtafi, his Hanbali vizier, Ibn Hubayra served as a patron of Ibn al-Jawzi's scholarship.
+Beginning his scholarly career as a teaching assistant to his mentor Abū Ḥakīm al-Nahrawānī, who taught Hanbali jurisprudence in two separate schools, Ibn al-Jawzi succeeded al-Nahrawānī as "master of these two colleges" after the latter's death in 1161.

+Al-Muqtafi had tolerant and good relations with Christian communities.

+Bar Hebraeus gave an account of Abdisho's patriarchate and Al-Muqtafi's behaviour after his patriarchal election: He writes "Bar Sawma was succeeded by ʾAbdishoʾ Bar Moqli, of Mosul, an old man of a fine appearance.
+He was summoned to the caliph's palace after the election, and after he was crowned with the mitre and seated upon a mule, he progressed as far as the church of the third ward with one of the noblemen of the palace, and there dismounted.
+He conducted his patriarchate ably for nine years, and was then struck down by an apoplexy.
+He was consecrated on a Sunday, the tenth day of the latter teshrin [November] in the year 533 of the Arabs [AD 1139], and died on the third day of the latter teshrin in the year 541 of the same era [AD 1147]".

 A charter of protection granted by al-Muqtafi in 1139 to the Nestorian patriarch Abdisho III was published in 1926 by the Assyrian scholar Alphonse Mingana.

 Family

 One of his wives was Fatimah Khatun, the daughter of Sultan Muhammad I Tapar and his wife Nistandar Jahan.
 They married in 1137.
 She died in September 1147.
 One of his concubines was Thawus, a Greek.
 She was the mother of Al-Mustanjid, who became his successor.
 Another concubine was Umm Abu Ali.
 She was the mother of his son Abu Ali.
 She wanted her own son to succeed and after her husband's death in 1160, She gained over many amirs to her side, and had their slave-girls armed with daggers to kill the new caliph.
 Al-Mustanjid discovered the plot and placed the rebel son and mother in prison.

 One of his daughters was Zubaydah.
 She was the wife of sultan Ghiyath ad-Din Mas'ud.
 They married in 1140.
 Her dowry was one hundred thousand dinars.
 The wedding procession was delayed for five years because of her young age.
 However, the marriage was never consummated because of Masud's ultimate death in 1152.
 Another daughter was Kerman Khatun.
 She was wife of sultan Muhammad II.
 They married towards the end of 1158 or in early 1159.
 He was, however, unable to consummate the marriage owing to his illness.
 After his death, she married Arslan-Shah in November 1160.